-If you are not given a written agreement, the renting rules will still apply to you, and the person you rent from.
+If you are not given a written agreement, or just have a verbal renting agreement, the renting rules will still apply to you, and the person you rent from.

 Do I have to pay a rental bond?

 Your lessor may ask you to pay a rental bond.
 This is financial security in case you do not follow the renting agreement.
 A rental bond is usually equal to 4 weeks rent.
 If you cannot afford to pay a bond, you may be able to apply to the Department of Housing for a bond loan.